GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 This performs an initial upload of your tasks, and sets up a local sync key, which identifies the last sync transaction.

-**Taskwarrior before Version 2.5.1**

-Please note that older Taskwarrior versions only sync the \textbf{pending} tasks and not all tasks.
+Please note that older Taskwarrior versions (before 2.5.1) only sync the **pending** tasks and not all tasks.

 ---